 About the Artist

-Carol received a 2014 GAP to help with travel expenses for a solo exhibition of her ceramic vessels in Istanbul, Turkey and other expenses associated with a month-long stay.
+Carol received 2014 GAP Award funding to help with travel expenses for a solo exhibition of her ceramic vessels in Istanbul, Turkey and other expenses associated with a month-long stay.
 The Anthozoa gouthroii and Aurlia gouthroii series, which will be exhibited in Turkey, are based on a species of hybrid plant/animal forms based on botanical nomenclature that she invented.

 Information included above was provided by artist at the time of application.